fluencelabs/docs/docs/build-mvm/glossary.md

 #### Effector Module

-A [Marine Module](#marine-module) that implements [Managed Effects](#managed-effects) approach, providing access to an [Effect](#effect) in a safe and useful way.
-Effector is what developer can use via [Module Linking](#module-linking).
+A [Marine Module](#marine-module) that implements [Managed Effects](#managed-effects) providing access to an [Effect](#effect) in a safe and useful way.
+An Effector is what a developer can use via [Module Linking](#module-linking).

 Effector modules have a special section in their config that describes binary imports, socket imports, or similar things.

 #### Effect

-What [Effector Module](#effector-module) actually executes on the host system, external to [Marine](#marine).
-Examples: curl, ipfs, websocket.
+What an [Effector Module](#effector-module) actually executes on the host system and is external to [Marine](#marine), such as curl, IPFS, Ceramic or websocket.

 #### Mounted Binary

-Mounted Binary is a special interface that provides an [effector module](#effector-module) with the capability to call any external binary with the provided set of arguments and obtain a result of this call.
+A Mounted Binary is a special interface that provides an [effector module](#effector-module) with the capability to call any binary hosted by a peer with the provided set of arguments to obtain a result.
 It makes it possible to integrate almost any other software (such as IPFS, Ceramic, and databases) in the Fluence ecosystem.

 ### Particle File Vault